sd65/New-Graf-hit/README.md

 # New-Graf-hit

-A revamped version of the grafhit.net website
+A revamped version of the grafhit.net website.

-## TODO
-  botton retour direct + get flux png -> svg seek